TUDelft-MUDE/2024-files/README.md

 ## MUDE Topics in Detail

+This section describes specific information about each topic, as well as identifying the key authors and contributors.
 Unless otherwise noted, authors typically were teachers, PhD's and postdocs that played a significant role in designing and developing the materials, whereas contributors played a valuable role, albeit a relatively minor one, for example: reviewing materials, suggesting case studies, formatting digital files and (especially for teaching assistants) giving valuable feedback as to the appropriate level of difficulty and quality of the assignments.

 ### Week 1.1: Modelling Concepts